 The Government's controversial "Airbnb policy" announced in June 2018 will mandate that short term letting (STL) to tourists and visitors is a permissible use of all residential dwellings across the entire state of NSW, regardless of local conditions.
-If implemented it will remove existing strategic planning powers from Local Councils.
-Localised impacts on housing availability, affordability, amenity and the sense of community are being ignored with significant impacts on strata communities.
+If implemented it will remove existing powers from Local Councils.
+Localised impacts on housing availability, affordability, amenity and the sense of community are being ignored.